DrM0SK4/az900-study-guide/Azure900-study.md

 - ### Compare the Pricing calculator and the Total Cost of Ownership (TCO) calculator
   >
-  > - The pricing calculator is designed to give you an estimated cost for provisioning resources in Azure.\
+  > - The Azure pricing calculator is designed to give you an estimated cost for provisioning resources in Azure.\
   The pricing calculator’s focus is on the cost of provisioned resources in Azure.
   > - The TCO calculator is designed to help you compare the costs for running an on-premises infrastructure compared to an Azure Cloud infrastructure
   > - The TCO calculator involves three step